cierrateam/laravel-architect-docs/source/docs/generating-commands.md

 3. Write your logic<br>

 ## Generate the file
-Generating the file is easy with laravel architect.
+Generating the file is easy with Laravel Architect.
 You just have to go to your cli in the root folder of your package and type:
 `architect make:command CommandName`
 > You have to replace `CommandName` with the actual command name you want to get.

 ## Register the command in your Service Provider
 The next step is to register this command.
-Your app have to be informed about it.
+Your app has to be informed about it.
 To do so:  Open the service provider, it can be found in the `src/` directory of your package and is named like your app with a `ServiceProvivider` suffix.
 There you have to add to your mount method the command.
 This could look like this:
 ```php
 /**